Ask the right questions

 Some students prefer to learn in large lecture theatres.
 Others will thrive with more personal one-to-one contact with their tutors.
 At UEL we believe in smaller class sizes and more individual ways of teaching.

-UEL is in the heart of east London, and a short bus or train ride away from the center of one of the world’s great capitals.
+UEL is in the heart of east London, and a short bus or train ride away from the centre of one of the world’s great capitals.
 Work experience opportunities and cultural attractions are all on the doorstep.

 UEL is one of the only universities in London to offer on-campus accommodation, meaning that your son or daughter will be close to their lecture halls.